 The Hon.
 ROSE JACKSON: Commissioner Baxter, I echo the comments made by my colleague, Mr David Shoebridge to Commissioner Fitzsimmons and his team, and thank you and the team at Fire and Rescue for all of the work that you and your team did over the bushfire crisis.
 I know that for Fire and Rescue it was also a very difficult and busy time.
 If you could please pass on our thanks to your guys as well that would be great.
 We talked with the Minister about the impact of the frontline worker characterisation on the application of the efficiency dividend.
 Thank you for explaining the way that that works currently.
 Have you made any representations to the Minister about the classification of Fire and Rescue guys as frontline workers?
 Is that something that you have talked to him about?
 Commissioner BAXTER: Firstly, thank you for the acknowledgement of the work of our staff.
 I know that will be greatly appreciated by our firefighters, who did exceptional work.
 We have had ongoing conversations with the Minister with regard to the impact of the labour expense cap [LEC].
 Right since my predecessor was in place the impact was assessed as not being achievable in, I think, the 2017-18 financial year.
 Subsequently, that savings target around the LEC was achieved but that was due largely in part to a hindsight adjustment relating to workers compensation for insurance payments, which was not foreseen at the time.
-We have regularly and still do regularly brief the Minister on the financial position of Fire and Rescue NSW with regard to achieving the LEC savings targets.
-We have obviously made it abundantly clear that we will be challenged to achieve that in this financial year-and that was before the bushfire crisis set in.
+We have regularly and still do regularly brief the Minister on the financial position of Fire and Rescue NSW with regard to achieve that in this financial year-and that was before the bushfire crisis set in.
 Obviously that has severely impacted now because of the additional cost that we have sustained because of that.